 A board portal is a secure piece of software, utilised by an organisation’s boards of directors, advisory board, committees, subcommittees, board task forces and their respective members or directors, to manage the ‘business’ of the board.
-Board portals offer a range of features (depending on the vendor providing the portal service) that allow directors, executives, senior leadership teams, and others who report to the board to interact with or support the work of the board, to share information and efficiently collaborate with each other.
+Board portals offer a range of features that can vary depending on the vendor providing the portal service, that allow directors, executives, senior leadership teams, and others organisational leaders who report to the board to interact with and support its work.
+A board portal also facilitates the sharing of information and efficient collaboration between people.

-The rise of saas models (also known as cloud software) is helping to make software such as board portals far more affordable.
-In the past, for a board to have a portal the organisation would have needed its own internal information technology team who could not only build but also maintain a customised portal.
-Maintaining a custom board portal is an expensive proposition for any organisation and remains so today.
-However, with the reduction in the cost of on-demand computing power (through services such Amazon Web Services), a significant increase in internet accessibility and the rise of smartphones and tablets software vendors can offer board portal software to many organisations at a lower cost and in a more accessible way.
+The rise of SAAS models (also known as cloud software) is helping to make software such as board portals far more affordable.
+In the past, for a board to have a portal the organisation would have needed its own internal information technology team to build and maintain a customised system.
+Maintaining a custom board portal is an expensive proposition for any organisation.
+However, solutions such Amazon Web Services have reduced the cost of on-demand computing power , and significantly increased accessibility.
+As well, the rise of smartphones and tablets means vendors can offer board portal software to many organisations at a lower cost and in a more accessible way.

 More digital native directors joining boards

-An increase in the number of technology-literate board members, particularly as digital native generations begin to join boards, is also driving the widespread adoption of board portals by boards of many types of organisations.
-As ‘digital native’ directors join boards, they expect to be able to use software as a tool to perform tasks in the same manner that they would in their work and other parts of their life.
-In fact for many established boards who would like to recruit younger directors or directors with strong technology backgrounds, not having a board portal is a strong negative signal to these up and comers that the board is not willing to or ready to embrace change.
+An increase in the number of technology-literate organisational leaders, particularly as digital native generations begin to join boards, is driving the widespread adoption of board portals by many types of organisations.
+As ‘digital native’ directors join boards, they expect to be able to use the software as a tool to perform tasks in the same manner that they would in their work and other parts of their life.
+In fact, for many established boards who would like to recruit younger directors or those with strong technology backgrounds, not having a board portal sends a strong signal that the organisation is not ready to embrace change.

 Directors are as busy as ever

-Between work, friends, family and often multiple directorships (and the rest of ‘life’), directors increasingly have less time to put toward an ever expanding board workload.
-Which of course can be exacerbated if directors must deal with an organisation where there are major problems to be sorted out or significant strategic challenges to overcome.
-Hence directors are seeking out ways to improve the efficiency when handling or working on their ‘board business’.
-Board portal allows not only those who support the board to be more efficient in the preparation of board papers/packs.
-They also allow individual directors to improve their efficiency in performing with board related tasks, giving them access to information and documents when and where they need them.
-Often without the delay of having to request them or have them courier by post.
+Between work, friends, family and often multiple directorships, board directors increasingly have less time to put toward an ever expanding workload.
+This, of course, can be exacerbated by having to deal with an organisation with major problems to be sorted out or significant strategic challenges to overcome.
+Hence, directors are seeking out ways to improve the efficiency of ‘board business’.
+Board portals are an increasingly popular solution.
+They allow those who support the board to be more effective in the preparation of papers and packs.
+They also help individual directors to improve their efficiency in performing board related tasks, giving them access to information and documents when and where they need them.
+Portals reduce the delay of having to request documents or having them couriered by post.
 Additionally, board portals help improve the running of board meetings and the general dissemination of other critical information to which directors may require access.

 Saving time and money